 Tuija Hilding-Rydevik is Professor Emeritus in Environmental Assessment at the SLU Swedish Biodiversity Centre (CBM), Swedish University of Agricultural Sciences (SLU) in Uppsala.
 Tuija Hilding-Rydevik’s social science research examines how environmental and sustainability perspectives are used and integrated in different planning and Environmental Impact Assessment (EIA) processes.

 Tuija is both deputy chaiperson and commissioner.

 Mats Harms-Ringdahl is Professor Emeritus in Radiation Biology at The Centre for Radiation Protection Research, Stockholm University.
 His interest of research is the health risks from exposure to low doses of ionizing radiation, doses that correspond to the natural background radiation.
 His research also aims to understand the mechanisms behind variations in sensitivity between different persons, a problem of specific concern in radiotherapy of tumors.

-Thomas Kaiserfeld is professor of history of ideas and sciences at Lund University.
+Thomas Kaiserfeld is professor of technology and social change at Linköping University.
 His research concerns technology, science and political life from the 18th century onwards.
 His main interest has been the interaction between political decision-making and expert advice.
 Another theme has been the design of organisations created to promote the use of science.

 Mikael Karlsson is Associate Professor in Environmental Science and leads the Climate Change Leadership unit at Uppsala University.
 His research concerns sustainable development and risk governance strategies related to e.g. climate change, energy systems and hazardous chemicals.
 Dr. Karlsson holds a number of expert assignment for the Swedish Government and the European Union.
 He was previously President of the European Environment Bureau.

 Ingmar Persson is Professor Emeritus of inorganic and physical chemistry at the Swedish University of Agricultural Sciences (SLU) in Uppsala.
 His research concerns reaction and structure studies of metal compounds in solution and natural systems as soil and archeological wood, and of metal complexes formed at the extraction of used nuclear fuel using synchrotron light based X-ray methods.